OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Thanks to Apple's confusing provisioning and code signing system, re-signing an app is more challenging than one would expect. iOS will refuse to run an app unless you get the provisioning profile and code signature header absolutely right.
 This requires you to learn about a whole lot of concepts - different types of certificates, BundleIDs, application IDs, team identifiers, and how they are tied together using Apple's build tools.
 Suffice it to say, getting the OS to run a particular binary that hasn't been built using the default way (XCode) can be an daunting process.

 The toolset we're going to use consists of optool, Apple's build tools and some shell commands.
-Our method is inspired by the resign script from Vincent Tan's Swizzler project <sup>[9]</sup>.
-An alternative way of repackaging using different tools was described by NCC group <sup>[10]</sup>.
+Our method is inspired by the resign script from [Vincent Tan's Swizzler project](https://github.com/vtky/Swizzler2/).
+An alternative way of repackaging using different tools was [described by NCC group](https://www.nccgroup.trust/au/about-us/newsroom-and-events/blogs/2016/october/ios-instrumentation-without-jailbreak/ "NCC blog - iOS instrumentation without jailbreak") .

-To reproduce the steps listed below, download "UnCrackable iOS App Level 1" from the OWASP Mobile Testing Guide repo <sup>[11]</sup>.
+To reproduce the steps listed below, download [UnCrackable iOS App Level 1](https://github.com/OWASP/owasp-mstg/tree/master/OMTG-Files/02_Crackmes/02_iOS/UnCrackable_Level1) from the OWASP Mobile Testing Guide repo.
 Our goal is to make the UnCrackable app load FridaGadget.dylib during startup so we can instrument it using Frida.

 ##### Getting a Developer Provisioning Profile and Certificate